Jay-Idrees/Azure-Architect-Technologies-for-Cloud-Cofiguation/readme.md

     - The text files can also be viewed in various formats such as javascript etc
     - A unique URL will be available for each of the objects uploaded inside the container
     - If you type in this URL into the browser, you will be able to access this object if the ***Public Access level for the 'data' container is NOT set to private***
-    - The access level can be changed by clicking on the container and then clicking "change access" level - selecting Blob(anomymous read access for blobs only) will allow public read only access
+    - The access level can be changed by clicking on the container and then clicking "change access" level - selecting Blob(anomymous read access for blobs only) will allow public read only access.
+This will be applied to blob only, while an alternative option can also be selected for changing access level to container level as well
+    - You can create a folder inside the container by selecting the advanced option when uploading the file.
+Under "upload to folder" you can type in the folder name